Academic grading in the Netherlands: Overview

 The lowest pass mark is decided upon by the educational institute.
 It is usually set at 5.5 as narrow pass, and 5.4 and below constitute a fail.
 If no decimal places are used, 6 and up is a pass and 5 and below a fail.
 Sometimes, when no decimal place is used, an additional grade, 6−, is used to indicate that the student has "barely passed".
 In some cases, usually in high schools, fail marks may be compensated with high passes, provided the average mark is a pass.
 For example, a mark 4 and 9 would average at ((4 + 9) / 2) = 6.5 which makes for a pass.
 Compensation of marks is not always allowed in the course specifications, or a lower limit may be set (e.g., a mark below 4 may not be compensatable).

 The mark 9 is seldom awarded (in only 2.7% of cases), and the highest pass mark 10 is extremely rare (in only 0.1% of cases) as this implies perfection, which is hardly ever present in student work, or indeed the lecturer's own work.
 Therefore, an average grade of an 8 is considered "excellent".
 Depending on the grade, universities can grant some honors, although this system is very limited compared to some other countries.
 Most universities offer the distinction "cum laude", which on average only offered to a few percent of students, although the exact requirements vary.
 It is generally comparable to the magna/summa cum laude distinction in North America.
 In general, a degree is awarded "cum laude" if the average of grades is at least 8 or 8.5, and no individual grade under 6 or 7 has been awarded.
 In most cases, the final thesis needs to be awarded at least an 8 or 8.5.
 For an average grade better than 7, but not meeting the criteria for cum laude, met genoegen ("with distinction") is sometimes awarded.

-If the grade is based on points, the grade is generally calculated using the formula grade=1+score÷maximum score×9, and thus is the lowest possible grade 1.
+If the grade is based on points, the grade is generally calculated using the formula grade=1+score÷maximum score×9, so the lowest possible grade is 1.